The Acme Brewery of San Francisco was established in 1907 by

 a shortage of materials required for the brewing and packaging beer,

-and even caps were hard to come by.
-Acme aided conservation by
+bottle caps were hard to come by.
+So Acme began

 one cap instead of three - "Victory Size for the Economy-Wise."
 The